 Email: alshuford@hotmail.com

-The Club supports local and international community projects in the spirit of ‘Service above Self’.
-They meet every Thursday at 12.30pm at various locations including Grand Old House and the Westin hotel.
-Meeting locations are subject to change, so visit their website beforehand to see where their ‘upcoming events’ are scheduled.
-Visiting Rotarians and individuals interested in learning more are welcomed.
+The club supports local and international community projects in the spirit of ‘Service above Self’.
+The group meets every Thursday at 12.30pm at various locations, including Grand Old House and the Westin hotel.
+Meeting locations are subject to change, so visit their website beforehand or their Facebook or Instagram for more information.

 Rotary Club of Cayman Brac